imbo/imbo/README.markdown

 #### PHPIMS\Resource\Metadata
 This resource delivers the metadata associated with an image.

-### Resource plugins
-Plugins contain extra features for the different resources.
-Plugins can hook in before and/or after the current resource executes its `exec()` method.
-All plugins must implement the `PHPIMS\Resource\Plugin\PluginInterface` interface.
-This interface has a single method:

-`exec(PHPIMS\Request\RequestInterface $request, PHPIMS\Response\ResponseInterface $response,
-      PHPIMS\Datbase\DatabaseInterface $database, PHPIMS\Storage\StorageInterface $storage)`

-It's important to notice that one request to PHPIMS triggers one resource.
-A single request can not trigger several resources.

 ### Storage drivers
 PHPIMS supports plugable storage drivers.
 All storage drivers must implement the `PHPIMS\Storage\StorageInterface` interface.